Opole – castle on the Ostrówek

 The castle was the seat of the Opole Piasts dynasty until the death of its last representative, John II the Good in 1532.
 On this occasion, the imperial commissioners of Ferdinand Habsburg, who then became the owner of Opole, made a list of the castle inventory.
 According to it, in the armory there were 13 armours, 3 helmets, 28 halberds, 260 landsknechstowskich javelins, 57 old handcannons, 23 new handcannons, 77 large handcannons, 34 new javelins and 14 forms for casting missiles.
 In addition, in the prince’s bedroom there were two beds with quilts, sheets and pillows, a table, two benches, a trunk and some glowing stone.
 The treasury had 600,000 florins, many valuables, 10 saltpeter stones, 4 powder stones, 2 brass boilers, a vessel for carrying water and a crate with bullets for handcannons, a pantry with a kitchen had: 19 boilers, two iron pans, 14 tin dishes, 12 tin plates, 17 spits, 3 mortars, 4 tin candlesticks.
 The cellar stored a barrel of old wine, two meads and four barrels of beer from Świdnica.
 There were 3 forged wagons, a light, horse-drawn carriage and 5 horses with harness in the yard.
 The Habsburgs seized movable goods to Vienna and gave the duchy in pledge.

-In 1552, the Duchy of Opole-Racibórz was granted to the duchess of Transylvania Izabela, daughter of king Sigismund the Old.
+In 1552, the Duchy of Opole-Racibórz was granted to the duchess of Transylvania, Izabela, daughter of king Sigismund the Old.
 When she came to Opole she found the castle neglected and deprived of equipment.
 Only Jan Oppersdorf took up the renewal and expansion of the castle in 1557-1566.
 On his initiative eastern and southern wings were rebuilt.
 At the end of the 16th century, the castle was enriched with fortifications that made it an early modern fortress during the Thirty Years’ War.
 Unfortunately, in 1615 it was destroyed by a fire, although in 1633 and 1634 it managed to repulse the siege of imperial forces of general Goetz.
 Yet after the war, castle was dilapidated and neglected, so the bad condition did not allow the Polish king Kazimierz to live in it when he arrived in Silesia in 1655.
 With time, the buildings of the castle began to be demolish.
 First, in 1730 the burned western wing was removed, and in 1838-1855 the castle walls were pulled down and the moat was filled up.
 Earlier, in 1737 and 1739 additional damages were provided by further fires.
 In 1928-1931, by virtue of the decision of the German authorities, the rest of the castle was pulled down, keeping only a cylindrical tower thanks to the protests of the Polish minority.

 Architecture

-In the fourteenth and fifteenth centuries, more buildings were added to the perimeter walls in the southern and western part of the courtyard.
+In the fourteenth and fifteenth centuries, more buildings were added to the perimeter wall in the southern and western part of the courtyard.
 The area of the gate was also expanded, which in the times of Bolko II (1313-1356) was equipped with a gatehouse with a burgrave’s apartment on the first floor.
 The gatehouse protruded partially in front of the main defensive perimeter, and its outer corners were connected with the later outer wall of the zwinger.
 Next to the gate there were stables, supposedly able to accommodate as many as 80 horses, and in front of it, forming the eastern wing of the castle, the house of the duchesses, also known as the “Widow’s Court”.
 It is known that near the main tower there was a two-story kitchen and a bakery, in front of which there was a well, protected by a wooden casing.

 Current state